Svadhishthana: Location

-Svadhisthana is located two finger-widths above the Muladhara chakra (Sanskrit: मूलाधार, IAST: Mūlādhāra, English: "root support") or root chakra which is located in the coccyx (tailbone).
+Svādhishthāna is located two finger-widths above the Muladhara chakra (Sanskrit: मूलाधार, IAST: Mūlādhāra, English: "root support") or root chakra which is located in the coccyx (tailbone).
 Its corresponding kshetram, or, “place,” in front of the body is barely below the belly button.

 Appearance

-Svadhishthana is illustrated as a white lotus (Nelumbo nucifera).
+Svādhishthāna is illustrated as a white lotus (Nelumbo nucifera).
 It has six vermilion-colored petals inscribed with syllables: बं baṃ, भं bhaṃ, मं maṃ, यं yaṃ, रं raṃ and लं laṃ.
 Inside this lotus is a white crescent moon which represents the water region presided over by the deity Varuna.

 Seed Mantra

 The seed mantra, located in the innermost circle, is a moon-white वं vaṃ.
 Above the mantra that is within the bindu, or dot, is the deity Vishnu.
 He is dark blue and wears a yellow dhoti.
 He holds a conch, a mace, a wheel and a lotus.
 He wears the shrivatsa mark, and the kaustubha gem.
 He is seated either on a pink lotus, or on the divine eagle Garuda.

 His strength is the goddess Rakini.
 She is black, dressed in red or white and seated on a red lotus.
 She is commonly depicted with one face and two arms, holding a sword and a shield, or two faced and four armed, and holds a trident, lotus, drum and vajra, or an arrow, skull, drum and axe.

 Some schools teach that the divinities of the Svādhishthāna Chakra are Brahmā and Sarasvatī.
 Brahmā is the creator of the Universe and Saraswati personifies knowledge.